Student Scheduling Solver

 Problems

-The list of warnings appears if any problem occurred during the data load.
-If there is a problem during solving, there will be an error message (such as Error: FATAL).
+The list of warnings appears if any problems occurred during the data load.
+If there is a problem while solving, there will be an error message (such as Error: FATAL).

 Operations